 "Squirrel is the best meat I ever tasted," confessed my Aunt Margie.
-"Dad would go out with his gun early in the morning and if he got squirrels, Mother would fry them up for breakfast . . ." she shared as we toured around the Altoona, Pennsylvania, and surrounding Blair County.
+"Dad would go out with his gun early in the morning, and if he got squirrels, Mother would fry them up for breakfast . . ." she shared as we toured around Altoona, Pennsylvania, and surrounding Blair County.
 We were co-adventurers on a Morgan genealogy road trip, my octogenarian aunt and I.

 Which led me, a suburban, non-hunting type of gal, on my quest to taste this epic king of meats: fried squirrel.

 Scoring Safe Squirrel Meat

 This is a primo concern.
 I have always lived in suburbs or cities, and no one in my immediate family ever hunted.
 Squirrel meat is not offered in my local grocery stores, and I am cautiously skeptical about buying meat online from unknown sources.

 But, since I had decided that tasting fried squirrel was on my bucket list, I put out the word to the three hunters I know: "I would really like to taste squirrel.
 If you ever get one, could you please give it to me?"